- Home/

 The average American has 3.84 credit cards, according to Experian data.
 Most financial experts consider 3-5 cards optimal for balancing rewards and manageability, though organized individuals can successfully manage more.

 The number of cards itself doesn't hurt your score, but related factors can.
-Multiple new applications create hard inquiries that temporarily lower scores.
-However, more cards can help by lowering utilization ratios and providing more payment history.
+Multiple new applications create hard inquiries that temporarily lower scores by 3-5 points each.
+However, more cards can help by lowering utilization ratios and providing more payment history data.

 Stop when you can't effectively manage payment dates, track benefits, or justify annual fees through actual usage.
 If new applications are being denied or you're carrying balances due to poor tracking, you've likely reached your limit.